Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the NYUAD Center for Interacting Urban Networks (CITIES), funded by Tamkeen under the NYUAD Research Institute Award CG001 and by the Swiss Re Institute under the Quantum Cities\textsuperscript{TM} initiative.
-The views expressed in this article are those of the author and do not reflect the opinions of CITIES or its funders.
+This work was supported by the NYUAD Center for Interacting Urban Networks (CITIES), funded by Tamkeen under the NYUAD Research Institute Award CG001.
+The views expressed in this article are those of the authors and do not reflect the opinions of CITIES or its funding agencies.